Protecting registered trade marks

 - using the trade mark on promotional material or in advertising

-- prepare to counterfeit your goods (eg use your mark on packaging, labels, etc prior to making counterfeits)
+- preparing to counterfeit your goods (eg use your mark on packaging, labels, etc prior to making counterfeits)

-- use a company name that conflicts with your trade mark
+- using a company name that conflicts with your trade mark

 Marks of confusing similarity